History of Pune: City development

 Poona was a very important military base with a large cantonment during this era.
 The cantonment had a significant European population of soldiers, officers, and their families.
 A number of public health initiatives were undertaken during this period ostensibly to protect the Indian population, but mainly to keep Europeans safe from the periodic epidemics of diseases like Cholera, bubonic plague, small pox, etc. The action took form in vaccinating the population and better sanitary arrangements.
 The Imperial Bacteriological laboratory was first opened in Pune in 1890, but later moved to Muktesar in the hills of Kumaon.
 Given the vast cultural differences, and at times the arrogance of colonial officers, the measures led to public anger.
 The most famous case of the public anger was in 1897, during the bubonic plague epidemic in the city.
 By the end of February 1897, the epidemic was raging with a mortality rate twice the norm and half the city's population had fled.
 A Special Plague Committee was formed under the chairmanship of W.C.
 Rand, an Indian Civil Services officer.
 He brought European troops to deal with the emergency.
 The heavy handed measures he employed included forcibly entering peoples' homes, at times in the middle of the night and removing infected people and digging up floors, where it was believed in those days that the plague bacillus bacteria resided.
 These measures were deeply unpopular.
-Tilak fulminated against the measures in his newspapers, Kesari and Maratha.
+Tilak fulminated against the measures in his newspapers, Kesari and Mahratta.
 The resentment culminated in Rand and his military escort being shot dead by the Chapekar brothers on 22 June 1897.
 A memorial to the Chapekar brothers exists at the spot on Ganesh Khind Road.
 The assassination led to a re-evaluation of public health policies.
 This led even Tilak to support the vaccination efforts later in 1906.
 In the early 20th century, the Poona Municipality ran clinics dispensing Ayurvedic and regular English medicine.
 Plans to close the former in 1916 led to protest, and the municipality backed down.
 Later in the century, Ayurvedic medicine was recognized by the government and a training hospital called Ayurvedic Mahavidyalaya with 80 beds was established in the city.
 The Seva sadan institute led by Ramabai Ranade was instrumental in starting training in nursing and midwifery at the Sassoon Hospital.
 A maternity ward was established at the KEM Hospital in 1912.
 Availability of midwives and better medical facilities was not enough for high infant mortality rates.
 In 1921, the infant mortality rate was at a peak of 876 deaths per 1000 births.